cyclus/cycamore/INSTALL.rst

   ``python install.py`` from the Cyclus folder.

 We also provide installation instruction using Conda, Deb, as well as source installation from a tarball.
-Please wisit our `additionnal dependencies instruction <DEPENDENCIES.rst>`_.
+Please wisit our `additional dependencies instruction <DEPENDENCIES.rst>`_.